Sadeedpv/codeExplainer/README.md

 ## Installation

 To install the extension, open VS Code and go to the Extensions tab.
 Search for **Code Explainer** and click Install.
+Alternatively, You can install it from [here](https://marketplace.visualstudio.com/items?itemName=SadeedPV.code-explainer)
 ## HOW TO USE!?

 Once the extension is installed, you can use the command **Code Explainer: Explain** to get an explanation for any piece of code.